jgstew/QnA_Bot/README.md

 # Work in progress - Just an Idea at this point

+Could use this as a starting point for the eval: https://developer.bigfix.com/relevance/evaluate/

 ## QnA_Bot
 a chat bot to do relevance evaluation